hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/frames/DefineDiffractionExpFrame.rst

 |

-Alternatively, if the detector has been selected in the pyFAI calibration, the detector Parameters can be copied from pyFAI by clicking the button "Copy X-ray detector from pyFAI calibration" or all Parameters can also be entered manually in the input fields.
+Alternatively, the detector can be taken from the the pyFAI calibration, (see :ref:`copy_from calibration`) or all Parameters can also be entered manually in the input fields.

 The last field of the detector group, the *Detector pixel mask* determines if